ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/tracking-engagement.md

 **TIP –** If you're using Google Analytics as your analytics provider, learn [`amp-analytics`](../../../documentation/components/reference/amp-analytics.md).
 [/tip]

+## Google Analytics 4 and AMP
+The documentation on this page mostly applies for Universal Analytics.
+For information on how to set up Google Analytics 4 with amp-analytics see https://developers.google.com/analytics/devguides/collection/amp-analytics  and https://developers.devsite.corp.google.com/tag-platform/gtagjs/amp?technology=gtagjs.

 ## For context: Analytics on non-AMP pages

 The following is an example of traditional JavaScript-driven Google Analytics tracking.
 We'll rewrite this into the [`amp-analytics`](../../../documentation/components/reference/amp-analytics.md) JSON format but first, let's look at the traditional approach: